-Description of the Matter At December 31, 2023, the Company's real estate investments totaled approximately \$682 million.
+Description of the Matter

+At December 31, 2024, the Company's real estate investments totaled approximately \$672 million.
 As described in Note 2 to the consolidated financial statements, investments in real estate are reviewed for impairment when circumstances indicate that the carrying value of a property may not be recoverable.

 Auditing the Company's impairment assessment for real estate investments was especially challenging and involved a high degree of subjectivity as a result of the assumptions and estimates inherent in the determination of estimated future cash flows expected to result from the property's use and eventual disposition.
-In particular, management's assumptions and estimates included projected rental rates during the holding period and property capitalization rates, which were sensitive to expectations about future operations, market or economic conditions, demand and competition.
+In particular, management's assumptions and estimates included projected rental rates and property capitalization rates, which were sensitive to expectations about future operating income, trends and prospects, leasing demand and competition.